-Context interactive refers to the piece of information that conveys by the interactions of visual elements, such as the constraints and dependencies.
-For most object detectors, object instances are detected and recognized individually without exploiting their relations.
-Some recent researches have suggested that modern object detectors can be improved by considering context interactives.
-Some recent improvements can be grouped into two categories, where the first one is to explore the relationship between individual objects \cite{TPAMI10-DPM, TPAMI15-ContextDetCls, IJCV11-Layout, CVPR18-RelationNet, ICCV17-SpatialMem}, and the second one is to explore modeling the dependencies between objects and scenes \cite{arXiv15-PersonContext, CVPR18-StrucInferNet, arXiv15-PersonContext}.
+\textbf{Context interactive:} Context interactive refers to the constraints and dependencies that conveys between visual elements.
+Some recent researches suggested that modern detectors can be improved by considering context interactives.
+Some recent improvements can be grouped into two categories, where the first one is to explore the relationship between individual objects \cite{TPAMI10-DPM, TPAMI15-ContextDetCls, IJCV11-Layout, hu2018relation, chen2017spatial, Pato_2020_CVPR}, and the second one is to explore the dependencies between objects and scenes \cite{arXiv15-PersonContext, CVPR18-StrucInferNet}.